techcommdude/commerce/README.md

 # e-Commerce website using Django framework and Python

-This project is deployed on Heroku: <a href="https://python-django-commerce.herokuapp.com/" target="_blank" rel="noopener">https://python-django-commerce.herokuapp.com/</a>
+This project is deployed on Heroku (have patience since the instance is likely sleeping): <a href="https://python-django-commerce.herokuapp.com/" target="_blank" rel="noopener">https://python-django-commerce.herokuapp.com/</a>

 A screencast of the project can be found here: <a href="" target="_blank" rel="noopener"></a>